 Asus Zenfone Max Unboxing and Initial Impressions:

 On the rear side, we have a 13-megapixel autofocus rear camera with Dual Tone LED flash and Laser autofocus for fast focusing.
-The rear camera can record videos in Full HD 1080p and we do have the Asus trademark Owl mode.
+The rear camera can record videos in Full HD 1080p, and we do have the Asus trademark Owl mode.
 The back panel features a textured leather-like finish which gives the device premium look and good grip in hand.
-The back cover is removable giving access to the Dual SIM slots and memory card slot but the 5000mAH is fixed, cannot be removed.
-Up front, the massive 5.5-inches HD display and three touch type capacitive buttons which are painted in white but are not backlit.
-There is a 5-megapixel front camera for selfies and video calls accompanied with a usual set of proximity and light sensor and main earpiece.
+The back cover is removable giving access to the Dual SIM slots and memory card slot, but the 5000mAH is fixed, cannot be removed.
+Up front, the massive 5.5-inches HD display and three touches type capacitive buttons which are painted in white but are not backlit.
+There is a 5-megapixel front camera for selfies and video calls accompanied with a usual set of proximity and light sensor and primary earpiece.

 The device runs on Android 5.0.2 Lollipop with Zen U.I 2.0 overlaid on top, although the company might push the Android 6.0 Marshmallow update in the near future.
 Connectivity features include 4G LTE, WiFi 802.11b/g/n, Bluetooth 4.0, Dual SIM, GPS.
 The device features a metal frame which gives it a sturdy look but at the same time makes the device heavy.
 A 5000mAH battery is a feature that we are looking forward to testing.
 Can it join the Elite best phone under 10000 by AndroidJunglee list?
 Stay tuned for full In-depth review going live pretty soon.